zumikiti/in-60-seconds/README.md

 The sample **PITCHME.md** within this repository is automatically rendered as a slide deck with just 5 slides.
 Each slide introduces an important concept while demonstrating the simplicity and power of *GitHub Flavored Markdown* combined with
 [GitPitch Markdown](https://gitpitch.com/docs/markdown-features).

-The following sections will discuss the *markdown* used on each slide within the sample **PITCHME.md** file to help you quickly familiarize yourself with some basic capabilities of GitPitch.
+The following sections discuss the *markdown* snippets used on each slide within the sample **PITCHME.md** file to help you quickly familiarize yourself with some fundamental GitPitch capabilities.

 ### Sample Slide #1